scottslowe/weblog/content/fixed/about.md

 ## Disclaimer

-Any views or opinions expressed here are strictly my own and not those of my employer (or any past employer).
-While I am a blogger who works for Kong, blogging is not my job for that vendor; it's my personal passion.
+Any views or opinions expressed here are strictly my own and not those of my  current employer or any past employer.
+Blogging on this site is not my job for any employer or vendor; it's my personal passion.
 As this is a personal blog, not a corporate blog, I am solely responsible for all content published here.
-Content published here is not read, reviewed, or approved in advance by my employer and does not necessarily represent or reflect the views or opinions of my employer or any of its divisions, subsidiaries, or business partners.
+Content published here is not read, reviewed, or approved in advance by anyone other than myself, and does not represent or reflect the views or opinions of my employer or any of its divisions, subsidiaries, or business partners.

 ## Contact Me